A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

+When the algorithm converges, we output $(\hat{\TT}, \hat{\ZZ})$ (recall the parameters in fixed-effect LCM are $\TT$ and $\ZZ$).
+Since the CEM algorithm only requires $(\TT,\pp)$ to obtain the next-step updates, we can set the initial values to be $(\hat{\TT}_{T},\hat{\pp}_T)$.
+When there are some components of $\TT$ outside the range $[0,1]$, we can set the negative components to be a small positive number (e.g. 0.001) and those over one to be a number close to 1 (e.g. 0.999).

-Empirically, we find that the accuracy of this method is comparable to estimates obtained with EM algorithm starting from true parameters, indicating that the tensor-EM method can give the MLE of latent class model when the model is correct.
+Empirically, we find that the accuracy of tensor-EM method is comparable to estimates obtained with EM algorithm starting from true parameters, indicating that the tensor-EM method can give the MLE of latent class model when the model is correctly specified.
 Moreover, it is more computationally efficient than EM algorithm with several random initial values, especially in large-scale data.
 See our simulation study for more details.